ConScape/ConScapeR/README.md

 ## Example

-This is a basic example demonstrating the basic workflow:
+This is an example demonstrating the basic workflow:

 ``` r
 library(ConScapeR)